YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

         If you are not sure, use [YAML Checker](https://yamlchecker.org/), or any online YAML syntax validator to check your config.

 42. Disable save primed tnt on chunk unloads.<br>
   It can prevent machines from being exploded by TNT when the player accidentally disconnected or chunk unloads when the player is far away.
-Useful for SMP like servers which have machines involved TNT.<br>
+Useful for survival servers which have machines involved TNT.<br>
   <br>
   __Recommended value: `true`__
 43. Disable save falling block on chunk unloads.<br>